 Holy Trinity School welcomes pupils regardless of ability/disability.
 Well trained teachers and support staff ensure that access to the curriculum is to an appropriate extent to assist in reaching individual targets and potential.
-Individual Education Plans set out priorities (behaviour, subject etc) and advice is sought from outside agencies to support pupils with specific needs.
+Individual Learning Plans (ILPs) set out priorities and advice is sought from outside agencies to support pupils with specific needs.